RayHightower/rayhightower.github.com/source/_posts/2013-04-20-ack-written-perl-useful-with-ruby.markdown

 ---
 <img src="/images/ack.png" align="right" height="237" width="230" alt="Ack Linux Mac OS X" title="Ack Linux Mac OS X">

 [Ack](http://beyondgrep.com/) is a command line tool that lets developers search large trees of source code very quickly.
-If you are looking for a method definition in a haystack of files, Ack will find the needle for you.
+If you are looking for a method definition in a haystack of files, Ack will find that needle for you.
 Many devs regard Ack as a replacement for [grep](http://en.wikipedia.org/wiki/Grep).

 The Elmhurst [ChicagoRuby](http://chicagoruby.org) meetings are always a source of unexpected learning.
 Today we were joined by [Andy Lester](http://twitter.com/petdance), creator of Ack.
 Andy released Act v 2.0 two days before the meeting.
 He shared some of the latest features in an impromptu demo.